benkenawell/basecamp-quesiton-counter/readme.md

+_I enjoyed this project, learned a lot about OAuth, but I don't use Basecamp for this anymore so I've decided to Archive this repo._

 # Project Basecamp

 I have been keeping track of the days I've run an when I haven't via a question Basecamp asks me everyday.